 Core aspects of autism, such as sensory differences, have been linked to unique pregnancy and parenting challenges (Hudson et al., 2019; Rogers et al., 2017).
 For instance, the physical sensation of breastfeeding may be unpleasant for some Autistic mothers, despite a strong desire to breastfeed (Gardner et al., 2016).
 Further, evidence suggests that Autistic women are more likely to experience depression during and after pregnancy (Pohl et al., 2020; McDonnell & DeLucia, 2021).
 Autistic mothers have also reported experiencing executive functioning difficulties including challenges with multi-tasking, staying organized, and managing domestic responsibilities for which they may require supports (Pohl et al., 2020).
 Autistic parents have also described difficulties with navigating professional services (Marriott et al., 2021).
-Communication differences can make it difficult to interact with educational, medical, or social work professionals (Pohl et al., 2020).
-As an example, Autistic mothers were less likely to report that the birthing process was effectively explained to them compared to non-autistic mothers.
+Communication differences can make it difficult to interact with educational, medical, or social

-18 Ableism refers to a way of thinking that sees disabled people as being less worthy of respect, of less value and less able to contribute and participate in society compared to non-disabled people (Ontario Human Rights Commission, 2016).
+&lt;sup>18 Ableism refers to a way of thinking that sees disabled people as being less worthy of respect, of less value and less able to contribute and participate in society compared to non-disabled people (Ontario Human Rights Commission, 2016).
 This way of thinking can be both conscious or unconscious and can lead to discrimination, social exclusion, and limited opportunities for disabled people.